mrv-king/RGOOSE/README.md

 3. Install libboost from MSYS2 by following [this](https://packages.msys2.org/package/mingw-w64-x86_64-boost) link
 4. Make sure that paths to "cmake" and "make" are specified in the "Path" variable of the Windows environment.

+# HOW TO PREPARE SERVER OR CLIENT APPLICATION
+- Go to the 'source' folder,
+- Open the 'main.cpp' file,

+To design the server application:
+- uncomment the 'LINUX/WINDOWS R-GOOSE SUBSCRIBER EXAMPLE' section (section 'LINUX/WINDOWS R-GOOSE PUBLISHER EXAMPLE' should be commented out).

+To design the client application:
+- uncomment the 'LINUX/WINDOWS R-GOOSE PUBLISHER EXAMPLE' section (section 'LINUX/WINDOWS R-GOOSE SUBSCRIBER EXAMPLE' should be commented out).
+- specify the IP address of the server.
+For that, use the line 36 'R_pub iec61850_publisher(io_service, "192.168.10.86", "8080");'.
+Do not change the port number.

 # HOW TO BUILD
 1. Open the command line
 2. Open {platform name}_release folder.